Batman Unmasked Wikimedia

 The original captain of the Starship Enterprise is Christopher Pike (portrayed by Jeffrey Hunter).
 He appeared in the pilot titled “The Cage.”
 He’s the guy who’s supposed to play the leading role in the series if NBC gave it the green light.

 The pilot was rejected.
 Undeterred, Star Trek creator Gene Roddenberry decided to make a second pilot.
 This one he called “Where No Man Has Gone Before.”
-And Jeffrey Hunter is offered a substantial pay raise to return for yet another second pilot.
-He turned it down.
+And Jeffrey Hunter was offered a substantial pay raise to return for yet another second pilot.
+Folks, he turned it down.
+While it may not have been his best career move, it did open the door for another actor who was relatively unknown at the time.

-For Gene Roddenberry, the second pilot proved to be the charm and the rest, as they say, is history.
-And that was long before Captain Kirk decided to travel to outer space–for real!
+As we now know, the second pilot proved to be the charm for Gene Roddenberry.
+And the rest, as they say, is history.

 “We prefer to help ourselves.
 We make mistakes, but we’re human–and maybe that’s the word that best explains us.”